How many ways are there to say well done in Italian?

 Excellent!

-And that’s it, now you know how to say well done in Italian in all its forms!
+And that’s the end of our lesson on how to say well done in Italian in all its forms!

 What next?